raydot/JavaScript30/readme.md

 Wes takes us through the basics of events propagation.

+## 26 Stripe Follow Along Dropdown

+Finishing what we started in #24.
+Looks pretty cool!
+Todo: why does the animation require the change of both display and opacity?

 # JavaScript30

 Starter Files + Completed solutions for the JavaScript 30 Day Challenge.